-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
-No tests whatsoever were carried out to the system or appliances.
-Heating and hot water is from an oil fired Boulter Bonus boiler located in the garage.
-This serves steel panel radiators distributed throughout the property.
-There is an insulated hot water tank with immersion heater within the kitchen cupboard.
-Drainage Drainage covers etc were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is connected to the main public sewer.
-I did not lift any hatches or view chambers.
-Fire, smoke and burglar alarms Visually inspected. alamis No test whatsoever were carried out to any systems or appliances.
+Fire, smoke and burglar alarms Visually inspected.
+No test whatsoever were carried out to any systems or appliances.
 There is now a requirement in place for compliant interlinked fire, smoke and heat detectors in residential properties.
 The new fire smoke and alarm standard came into force in Scotland in February 2022, requiring a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat alarm also requires to be installed in each kitchen.
+A heat alarm also requires to be installed in the line kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon fuelled appliance such as a boiler, open fire or wood burner etc. a carbon monoxide detector is also required.
 The surveyor will only comment on the presence of a smoke detector etc. but will not test them, ascertain if they are in working order, interlinked and / or fully compliant with the fire and smoke alarm standard that was introduced in 2022.
 We have for the purposes of the report, assumed the system is fully compliant, if not then the appropriate compliant system will required to be installed prior to sale.
 This of course should be confirmed by your legal advisor.
-An interlinked smoke detector system was noted.
+Interlinked smoke detectors were noted.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.